Managed IT for offices that want stable, predictable systems

 What is included

-• Updates and patch management
+• Patching and update management

 • Vendor coordination when needed